FarmBot-Docs/farmbot-developers/v14/lua/functions.md

 include callout.html
 type="bug"
 title="Known bug"
-content="`take_photo` returns errors asyncronously, which may lead developers to believe the operation has succeeded when it actually fails in the background.
+content="`take_photo` returns errors asynchronously, which may lead developers to believe the operation has succeeded when it actually fails in the background.
 If you require a high level of control over errors or are taking photos beyond the limits that the Web App allows, see `take_photo_raw()`."
 %}

 Takes a photo using the device camera and uploads it to the web app.
 Returns `nil` on success.
 Returns an error object if capture fails.